xindiding/eta-automation-po-to-so/docs/architecture.md

-High-level architecture diagram will be added here.
+Architecture notes will go here.